trevorsandy/lpub3d/tools/docs/README.txt

  this routine however - especially with large complex models using in-lined unofficial parts that may not be in ldrawunf.zip
 -CHANGE: Change 'Reset All Caches' to 'Reset Image and Model' Caches
 -CHANGE: BOM default sort to sort by colour then size, previous default was size only (PLI default sort by size)
--CHANGE: Change 'Update' tab in preferences dialog to 'Other'.
+-CHANGE: Change 'Update' tab in preferences dialogue to 'Other'.

 LPub3D 1.2.3.443.2
 Features and enhancements